What is Covariance?

-The same sample produces different covariances due to the scales.
+The covariance formula produces different values for each measurement scale.
 Just how strong is that relationship anyway?
 Hard to say!

 In short, use covariance to assess the direction of the relationship but not its strength.
 This statistic can be categorized into positive and negative types, conveying a distinct association between variables.

 When the covariance between two variables is positive, they tend to move in the same direction.
 Higher values of one variable tend to correspond with higher values of the other variable.
 For instance, if we observe a positive covariance between the number of hours spent studying and the corresponding grades achieved by students, it implies that increased study hours generally coincide with higher grades.
 The two positive values for the height and weight dataset indicate that taller people tend to weigh more.

 Conversely, a negative covariance signifies that the variables move in opposite directions.
 Higher values of one variable tend to correspond with lower values of the other variable.
 For instance, a negative value for rainfall and hours spent outdoors suggests that people tend to spend less time outside when it rains more.